thely/bb-site/content/cv.md

 ## Broadcasts

 #### Interviews
-* Week-long feature with WTJU in Charlottesville
+* Week-long feature with WTJU in Charlottesville in April 2021
 * Lexical Tones, ep.
 72: Live from SEAMUS 2018
 * Patch In Podcast, ep.
 44: Talking Into a Head, 2018